-Blasting of rock may be used to augment gill netting, electrofishing, redd disruption and fish trapping efforts (if necessary to achieve fish eradication).
+Blasting of rock (if necessary to create vertical fish barriers) may be used to augment gill netting, electrofishing, fish trapping, and redd disruption and/or covering efforts.
 Fish barriers are needed at the downstream boundary of each treatment area to prevent nonnative fish in downstream waterbodies from recolonizing a treatment area.
-For most areas, natural cascades or waterfalls are of sufficient height and slope to act as fish barriers (i.e., vertical waterfall or near-vertical cascade at least 5 to 6 ft tall (1.5 to 1.8 m)).
-However, there may be rare situations where a cascade is tall enough but not steep enough to prevent fish from recolonizing a treatment to modify an existing cascade to create a vertical or near-vertical waterfall that would function as a barrier to fish passage.
+For most areas, natural cascades or waterfalls are of sufficient height and slope to act as fish barriers [i.e., vertical waterfall or near-vertical cascade at least 5 to 6 ft tall (1.5 to 1.8 m)].
+However, there may be rare situations where a cascade is tall enough but not steep enough to prevent fish from recolonizing a treatment site (crews can easily detect fish recolonization).
+If this occurs, blasting could be used in stream to modify an existing cascade to create a vertical or near-vertical waterfall that would function as a barrier to fish passage.
 This would be accomplished by blasting the downstream portion of rock, leaving a steep cascade or waterfall high enough to prevent fish from recolonizing the upstream treatment area.
 The resulting bedrock barriers would not need long-term maintenance and would largely appear natural to most visitors.
 Blasting has been used successfully in the region to create fish barriers (McGuire C., pers. comm., 2004).